 The centerpiece of the redevelopment project is a new stadium for Fort Wayne’s Single-A Baseball Team, the Tin Caps.
-Surrounding the stadium are residential condominiums, retail shops, a luxury hotel, a city park, and parking garage, all bounded by newly designed streetscapes and two pedestrian plazas.
-Traditional style architecture and site design is felt throughout the project while the sunken field and raised perimeter concourse provide 360-degree views of the playing field.
+Surrounding the stadium are residential condominiums, retail shops, a luxury hotel, city park, and parking garage – all bounded by newly designed streetscapes and two pedestrian plazas.
+Traditional style architecture and site design is felt throughout the project, while the sunken field and raised perimeter concourse provide 360-degree views of the playing field.
 The plazas are designed to handle the large amounts of pedestrian traffic generated during games, and the public park’s stage facilitates special events and performances in addition to providing seating during baseball games.